Metrical theorems on systems of affine forms: Preliminaries and auxiliary results

 \subsubsection{The divergence case}

-The divergence case is an easy consequence of the mass transference principle discussed in the section \S \ref{mtp}.
-In view of this we shall use the divergence part of Corollary \ref{cor1} (Cassel's theorem) and the mass transference principle to prove the divergence part of Theorem \ref{thm1}.
-With reference to the framework of \S\ref{mtp} we note that the set $\Lambda_{\mbf \alpha}(m,n;\Psi)$ coincides with the set $\W$.
-Hence the divergence case follows, provided we can exhibit an $n$-dimensional subspace $V$ satisfying the assumptions of Theorem \ref{MTPlinearforms}.
-This is however easily accomplished by splitting up the resonant sets into families each satisfying the two conditions for different subspaces and noting that at least one of the corresponding limsup-sets must have full measure. \end{proof}
+The divergence case is an easy consequence of the mass transference principle discussed in the section \6 \ref{mtp}.
+In view of this we shall use the divergence part of Theorem \ref{cor1} (Cassels' theorem) and the mass transference principle to prove the divergence part of Theorem \ref{thm1}.
+With reference to the framework of \6\ref{mtp} we note that Hence the divergence case follows.